kailash-manasarovar/statement/docs/timeline/2023/october.md

 !![Rocio Vidal in Google search](../../content/images/google-searches/rocio-vidal.png)

 - Rocio Vidal is a famous YouTuber in Spain.
-- She was also hacked.
+- I understand she was hacked.
 - At some point, I saw pictures of her sitting on a bed about to take off her clothes.
 - I believe the picture posted here is when she "finds out" that she was filmed secretly, or that she agreed to be filmed and those recordings were going to be used in some sort of blackmail.
+She looks upset.
+I could be wrong.
+- The `jctot19` account has interacted a lot with Rocio Vidal's account `@SchrodingerGata`.

 ## Telco shop